ElektraInitiative/libelektra/doc/decisions/script_testing.md

 ## Considered Alternatives

-* pythonpaste
+- pythonpaste
+  - Pros:
- + easy to work with
+    - easy to work with
+  - Cons:
     - can only trace a single directory (would not work with /etc + ~)
     - extra dependency not in any distro

-* robotframework
+- robotframework
+  - Cons:
     - additional (fat) dependency
     - integration with cmake?
     - does not allow one to capture stdout, stderr + return code

-* expect
+- expect
+  - Pros:
- + interactive testing (e.g. for kdb mount)
+    - interactive testing (e.g. for kdb mount)
+  - Cons:
     - quite long for simple things (e.g. check /bin/true needs 4 lines)
     - new syntax for Elektra (TCL)
     - additional dependency

 ## Decision